cDanowski/smle/documentation/SMLE_Manual.md

 *You need to be logged in in order to publish a new SensorML description.*

 In contrast to creating a new SensorML instance using a template, you are free to create a completely new document via the menu **New** from the navigation bar.
 As first step you are prompted to choose the *descriptionType* of the new document instance.
-Currently you can choose between *PhysicalSystem* for single sensor devices and *PhysicalComponent* for sensor components within a multisensor component-based setting.
+Currently you can choose between *PhysicalSystem* for single sensor devices and *PhysicalComponent* for sensor components within a multi-sensor component-based setting.

 ![Create New Description - Select Description Type](images/new_select_description_type.png)*Create New Description - Select Description Type*